zenstackhq/zenstack/docs/get-started/next-js.md

 npm run dev
 ```

-If everything worked correctly, you should have a blog site where you can signup, author drafts and publish them.
+If everything worked correctly, you should have a blog site where you can signup, author drafts, and publish them.
 Congratulations!
-In case anything broke, [reach out to us](#reach-out-to-us-for-issues-feedback-and-ideas) and we'll help.
+In case anything broke, [reach out to us](#reach-out-to-us-for-issues-feedback-and-ideas), and we'll help.

 You can also try signing up multiple accounts and verify that drafts created by different users are isolated.